alej0varas/pythontutorial/README.md

 Do I have Python installed?
 ===========================

-1. Check you Python version
+1. <a href="https://github.com/clsource/pythontutorial/blob/master/Linux/Checking%20Python%20Version.md">Check you Python</a> version
 2. Install if not present

 Virtual environment